dychen/django-tutorial/README.md

 	...
 	DATABASES = {'default': dj_database_url.config(default='postgres://:@localhost:5432/testdjango_development')}

 This should replace the current DATABASES environment variable in settings.py.
-The structure should be:
+For reference, the structure should be:

-	default='postgres://{USER}:{PASSWORD}@localhost:{PORT}/{NAME}'
+	default='postgres://{USERNAME}:{PASSWORD}@localhost:{PORT}/{NAME}'

 So, in our example, we're using the testdjango_development database with no user and password on port 5432.

 <a name="celery">Set up the Background Jobs with Celery and RabbitMQ (Local)</a>
 ------------------------------------------------------------------------------
-Celery is queuing and messaging service that lets you easily manage background jobs.
-RabbitMQ is the broker (queuing and messaging system system) that we're going to use with Celery that makes it really easy to manage the job queues and specific tasks (especially on Heroku).
+Celery is a service that lets you easily manage background jobs.
+RabbitMQ is the broker (queuing and messaging system) that we're going to use with Celery that makes it really simple to manage the job queues and specific tasks (especially on Heroku).
 The processes that we'll be running are celeryd, which is the Celery worker that executes our background tasks, and celerybeat, which schedules those tasks.

-You should've already installed Celery as well, so again, we need to make sure Django knows to use it.
+You should've already installed Celery so again, we need to make sure Django knows to use it.
 In testdjango/settings.py, add the following to the INSTALLED_APPS variable:

 	'djcelery',